Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 ### Notebook activity
 #### Databricks linked service
-* Since this is a service within Azure, create a linked service of type AutoResolveIntegrationRuntime
+* AutoResolveIntegrationRuntime since this is an Azure service
 * Settings: Notebook path in Databricks.

 <img width="454" alt="8" src="https://github.com/Moustapha-HD/Azure-end-to-end-data-pipeline/assets/118195267/2dee09f9-62db-4454-824f-94a783188c7b">

-* We will make the same manipulation for the last activity: silver_gold.
+* Same manipulation for the last activity: silver_gold.

-After execution of the entire pipeline, the data will be copied into the “Bronze” directory through the Lookup and ForEach activities, then into the “Silver” and finally “Gold” directories through the last two Notebook activities.
+After execution of the entire pipeline, data will be copied into the “Bronze” directory through the Lookup and ForEach activities, then into the “Silver” and finally “Gold” directories through the last two Notebook activities.

-The next phase will consist of creating an SQL database in Azure Synapse analytics.
+The next phase will consist of creating Serverless SQL database in Azure Synapse analytics.

 <a name="step5"></a>
 ## Step V: Azure Synapse Analytics